NCAR/DART/guide/state_structure.rst

 State Stucture
 ==============

-State_structure_mod is a module that holds all the domain, variable, dimension info about the model_mods in the state.
+state_structure_mod is a module that holds all the domain, variable, dimension info about the model_mods in the state.
-Note it stores only
+Note it stores only **metadata** about the state, not the actual state variables themselves.

 It is the foundation for two parts of the code: